dchudz/pycon2015-kaggle-tutorial/README.md

 ## Get the `environment.yml`

-The the `environment.yml` file in this repository (by downloading it, pulling the repository with `git pull https://github.com/dchudz/pycon2015-kaggle-tutorial.git`, or even forking and then pulling your own copy).
+The the `environment.yml` file in this repository (by downloading it, pulling the repository with `git clone https://github.com/dchudz/pycon2015-kaggle-tutorial.git`, or even forking and then pulling your own copy).

 ## Setup your environment